 Google Calendar syncs across all computers, tablets, and mobile phones, so you always have your most recent appointments and you’ll never miss anything.

 If you’ve incorporated your business, you still have important paperwork to file each year.
-That’s where the Business Information Zone is great: it automatically reminds you of any paperwork that needs filing or updating.
+That’s where the Compliance Portal is great.
+It automatically reminds you of any paperwork that needs filing or updating.
 No need to remember, and you’ll never get hit with a late penalty fee.

 3. Insightly CRM